qmc-hamm/hammio/README.rst

-Routines to help with the QMC-HAMM project
+Routines to help with the QMC-HAMM project.

+This will likely be a reasonably small collection of IO routines and generator stubs.

 * Free software: BSD license